Ruby on Rails: Level I Course

 “One of the best learning experiences I've ever had!
 I've gone through many courses and books.
 From all of these, your Rails course is the best in terms of teaching style, course structure, topics, and being up-to-date with Rails 4.” — Mate Kaszas

 Learn Rails 4 in this online, self-paced course!

 Watch, Read, Practice… and Learn!
-This online multi-media course includes instant and unlimited access to the following:
+This online multi-media course includes instant and perpetual access to the following:

 36 Videos: HD-Quality and DRM-free

-Your time is valuable, so in each video we get right to the point and focus on a particular aspect of Rails.
-The videos are a combination of personal instruction, live-coding, and over 70 animated visuals to deepen your understanding of Rails.
+The videos are a combination of guided instruction, live-coding, and over 70 animated visuals to deepen your understanding of Rails.
 You'll see exactly how we build a Rails app incrementally, from start to finish.
 You can stop, rewind, and rewatch each video as often as you like and at your own pace.

 It's been our experience that developers don't want the practice code in the workbook to be exactly like the example code we write in the videos.
-So instead, in the workbook exercises you'll build a different, yet similiar, app to the one we build in the videos.
-That not only makes it more fun for you, but also engages your brain more as you think through how to apply what you learned in a slightly different context.
+So instead, in the workbook exercises you'll build a different, yet similar, Rails app to the one we build in the videos.
+That not only makes it more fun for you, it also engages your brain more by applying what you learned in a slightly different context.
 As an added bonus, at the end of the course you can draw from the code of two full-featured Rails apps!